piaiaabreu/piaiaabreu.github.io/_pages/about.md

   </div>
 </div>

-Currently, as __Director of Productivity at the Secretariat of Economic Development of the State of São Paulo__, I lead the design and implementation of policies to promote economic freedom, productivity, and entrepreneurship.
-My responsibilities include coordinating regulatory simplification, assessing regulatory impacts, fostering public-private dialogue, and strengthening the integration of municipalities into productivity-enhancing initiatives.
+Currently, I serve as __Director of Productivity at the Secretariat of Economic Development of the State of São Paulo__, where I work on shaping and putting into practice policies that advance economic freedom, boost productivity, and encourage entrepreneurship.
+My role involves overseeing efforts to simplify regulations, evaluating their impact, promoting dialogue between the public and private sectors, and helping municipalities adopt initiatives that improve the business environment.